How to use the DROP function

 DROP(array, rows, [columns])

-6. DROP Function example - negative values
+6. Example - negative values

 The DROP function lets you use negative arguments, this means that the function removes rows/columns from the end.
+Cell range B2:D5 contains values, the drop function has three arguments, the second argument is row and is -2 in this example.
+The third argument is columns and is also -2.

 Formula in cell B9: